nemster/radix_pump/README.md

 This is why a modified version of the constant product formula is used.
 This modified version just ignores part of the coins in the pool so that bot sides of the pool have equal value.
 Everytime a user buys the coin, the number of ignored coins decreases.
 The coin creator can also burn the currently ignored coins by calling the `burn` method.

+### RandomLaunch

+A RandomLaunch happens in multiple steps just like a FairLaunch but, during the launch phase users buy tickets, not the coin itself.

+At the end of the launch phase a predefined number of winning tickets is extracted by using an external random source: [https://github.com/dot-random/dot-random/](https://github.com/dot-random/dot-random/)

+Winners and losers can then redeem their tickets; winners receive the new coin while losers get back the base coins they paid the ticket (fees excluded).

 ## Liquidation mode